1. Risk Management System

 (4) Guidelines for providing sales information of ethical drugs

-Since April 1, 2019, the Guidelines for providing sales information of ethical drugs have been in effect to regulate inappropriate sales and information provision activities.
-As a supervision section, the Group has established the Product Information Supervision Office in its pharmaceutical wholesaling subsidiaries, including TOHO PHARMACEUTICAL, and is working on compliance with the Guidelines by preparing various manuals to conduct activities appropriately and providing guidance to employees in charge of sales on the preparation and storage of business records.
-However, if an action that violates the Guidelines is committed, this may affect the Group’s financial performance.
+As a supervision section, the Group has established a specialized department to manage and supervise compliance with the Guidelines in its pharmaceutical wholesaling subsidiaries, including TOHO PHARMACEUTICAL, and is working on compliance with the Guidelines by preparing various manuals to conduct activities appropriately and providing guidance to employees in charge of sales on the preparation and storage of business records.

 (5) Dispensing Operations

 If any error occurs in dispensing operations due to the characteristics of prescription pharmaceuticals, this may damage human bodies.
 If a dispensing error occurs due to human error, the pharmacy concerned may not only face claims for substantial damages, but also impair credits within existing customers and the society.
 In this case, the Group’s financial results may be affected according to severity of the error.
-Ordinances of the Ministry of Health, Labour and Welfare strictly regulates the number of pharmacists stationed in pharmacies.
+Ordinances of the Ministry of Health, Labor and Welfare strictly regulates the number of pharmacists stationed in pharmacies.
 If we are unable to secure the necessary number of pharmacists, it may affect the Group’s earnings.
 Furthermore, the dispensing pharmacies business generates income mainly from the sale of prescription pharmaceuticals based on NHI drug prices as well as dispensing fees and pharmaceutical management fees based on dispensing fee points set forth in the Health Insurance Act.
 As such, the Group’s financial performance may be impacted by revisions of NHI drug prices or dispensing fees; and reform of the health insurance regime depending on the contents of the reform.

 (6) Pharmaceutical Manufacturing and Sales Business

 The pharmaceutical manufacturing and sales business manufactures and sells generic drugs, and manufactures injection drugs on consignment.
-We strive to ensure manufacturing control, quality assurance and safety in the process from procurement of raw materials and other materials to each production process and shipment in accordance with the GMP Ordinance (the Ministerial Ordinances on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs), the GQP Ordinance (the Ministerial Ordinance on Standards for Quality Assurance for Drugs, Quasi-drugs, Cosmetics and Medical Devices), the GVP Ordinance (the Ministerial Ordinance on Standards for Post-Marketing Safety Control of Drugs, Quasi-drugs, Cosmetics, Medical Devices, and Regenerative Medicine Products) and other relevant laws and regulations.
-However, the occurrence of unexpected adverse reactions or quality/safety problems in the procurement and manufacturing processes that lead to product recalls or discontinuation of sales or manufacturing may have an impact on the Group’s business results.
+The occurrence of unexpected adverse reactions or quality/safety problems in the procurement and manufacturing processes that lead to product recalls or discontinuation of sales or manufacturing may have an impact on the Group’s business results.

 (7) Impairment Losses